 Tillie would surely have been aware of these activities by reading the local newspapers and discussing events with her family and co-workers at the dry goods store.
 She had three older sisters and one younger one, as well as her older brother, Charlie.
 In fact, Tillie's older sister, Lill, was employed as a saleslady at a dry goods store.
 I am going to venture to say that the Kuhn family was informed of these issues of the day.
 Perhaps Tillie and Lill walked to work together discussing their thoughts about suffrage events, or even how they might have voted.
 Here's a retro piece published by the Indianapolis Star that helps paint the landscape of the suffrage campaign in Tillie's locale:

 The right to vote for women in Indiana was a long, hard-fought battle that began in 1851 when a man -- Robert Dale Owen (founder of the New Harmony utopian society) -- advocated for women¹s rights at the constitutional convention held in Indianapolis.
 His proposal went nowhere and it would be another 70 years before women in Indiana had the right to vote.
 Suffragettes such as Amanda Way, Zerelda Wallace, May Wright Sewall, Helen Gougar, Dr. Amelia Keller and Grace Julian Clarke led the push for suffrage.
 In 1911, the Woman¹s Franchise League of Indiana was formed and became a driving force for the right to vote.
-The women of Indiana held rallies, marches, participated in parades, and lobbied the government.
+The women of Indiana held rallies, marches, participated in parades, and lobbied the government.1913 - 1915:

 In June of 1913, four months after she turned 22, Tillie Kuhn married Harry Weber in Sacred Heart Catholic Church in Indianapolis.
 As far as we know she did not work outside the home after she married.
 Their son, Bob, was born in May of 1914.
 Establishing a marriage and her family probably became Tillie's main focus, if I could make a presumption.
 But the push for women's suffrage was continuing wholeheartedly.
 For instance, in 1913 Illinois became the first state to grant women presidential suffrage by legislative enactment.
 And in March of that year preceding President Woodrow Wilson's inauguration, 8,000 suffragists paraded in Washington, D. C. The explosiveness of the issue is evidenced by the abusive crowds that mobbed the marchers.
 Some say that a faction of those against women's right to vote were wealthy and influential women who were afraid they would lose power when all women were allowed to vote.
 The stature that they had attained through wealth was threatened.
 (Follow the money!)